Tess-Loh/Pokemon-Search/README.md

 Easy access to data on your Pokemon

 Steps to run the application
-Clone repo
+1.Clone repo
-npm install
+2.npm install
-npm start
+3.npm start